The Legal Requirements to Start a Business

 If you have any questions about whether or not to incorporate as a society, you should consult a lawyer and/or an accountant.

 To register as a co-operative, refer to the B.C.
 Corporate Registry website.

 Since co-operatives are developed through consensus and members must have a say in major decisions on the democratic principle of “one member, one vote”, they can be more complex to set up and to operate than traditional businesses.
 For more information about co-operatives, refer to the Canadian Co-operative Association (BC Region) website.

 If you have any questions about whether or not to incorporate as a cooperative, you should consult a lawyer and/or an accountant.

 Make Sure You Have a Business Licence to Operate

-Most municipalities in British Columbia require that you register for a business licence, which gives you permission to operate your business on your premises (whether at your home or in a commercial space) within that municipality.
+One of the most important legal requirements for starting a business is the need for a Business License.
+Most municipalities in BC require you to register for a business licence, which gives you permission to operate your business on your premises (whether at your home or in a commercial space) within that municipality.

 In some instances, you may be required to obtain a licence in municipalities where you do not maintain premises, but do carry on business.